evy0311/t440p-hackintosh/README.md

 1. First, copy the .zip file called `alc_fix.zip` inside the foldr `Audio Stuff` to the desktop.
 2. Open terminal and type `cd desktop/alc_fix`, then hit enter.
 3. Then, type `./install.sh` and press enter.
-4. Then, mount your EFI partition using Clover Configurator.
-8. Open your `config.plist` file.
-9. Click `Devices`, then look for the section labeled `Audio`.
-10. Where it says `Inject`, type `28` into the box.
-11. Save the `config.plist` file.
+4. The provided `config.plist` has already been configured to inject *Audio Layout* ID `28`.
+This enables the headphone jack to work.
-12. Restart and enjoy your audio from the headphone jack!
+5. Restart and enjoy your audio from the headphone jack!

 ##### Customizing About This Mac